 Health Spotlight | Toothpaste for peanut allergies

-INDIANAPOLIS (WISH) — One in 50 children in the United States is allergic to peanuts, while one in 200 adults have the allergy, too.
+INDIANAPOLIS (WISH) — One in 50 children in the United States is allergic to peanuts, while 1 in 200 adults have the allergy, too.

 Peanut allergies have more than tripled over the past 20 years, and nobody really knows why.

-But there are several breakthroughs when it comes to helping people with these allergies stay safe – maybe even one day, be able to eat whatever they like without the fear of an allergic reaction.
+But, there are several breakthroughs when it comes to helping people with these allergies stay safe – maybe even one day, be able to eat whatever they like without the fear of an allergic reaction.

-You could call five-year-old Kaleb Billeter somewhat of a Lego expert.
+You could call 5-year-old Kaleb Billeter somewhat of a Lego expert.
 Not much worries him, but his mother, on the other hand, worries a lot.

-“When Kaleb was six months old, he broke out into hives all over his chest, torso, face,” said Elizabeth Billiter, Kaleb’s mother.
+“When Kaleb was 6 months old, he broke out into hives all over his chest, torso, face,” said Elizabeth Billiter, Kaleb’s mother.

 The hives were the first sign of a dangerous peanut allergy.

-“I had bumps all over my face,” said Kaleb.
+“I had bumps all over my face,” Kaleb said.

 Kaleb was treated with a peanut patch – he wore it every day for several months – they hope in the end, it will help him tolerate a small amount of peanuts without having a reaction.
 Another treatment being used – oral immunotherapy – think of it as micro-dosing peanuts.

-“The kids eat that peanut flour in small increasing amounts to try to retrain their immune system and make them less reactive,” said pediatric allergist at the University of North Carolina School of Medicine, Edwin Kim, MD.
+“The kids eat that peanut flour in small increasing amounts to try to retrain their immune system and make them less reactive,” said Dr. Edwin Kim, a pediatric allergist at the University of North Carolina School of Medicine.

 Now, researchers are working with a toothpaste that could one day help prevent severe allergic reactions by triggering the immune cells in our mouths.